(You

 and Shanghai.

-supply of Bibles to be printed, "as long as they
+to be printed, "as long as they had cash

 Troy.

-are about 16 million practicing Christians in China
+million practicing Christians in China -- a small

 quickly."